 The new Shield TV may still be a little too expensive for more casual videophiles, but for those who want to watch, game and bring their own equipment to the party, it's one of the best streaming players you can buy.

-Nvidia Shield TV design
+Nvidia Shield TV 2019 review: Design

 When I first saw the Shield TV, I expected that I would hate how it looked once I got it home.
 Rather than a small box or dongle shape, the Shield TV is an odd black cylinder, which rests horizontally somewhere below your TV.
 On one end, there's a power port and an Ethernet port; on the other, there's a microSD card slot, an HDMI port and a hard reset button.
 (You probably won't need to use the button, but it's good to have.)